Irreducible momentum-space spin structure of Weyl semimetals and its signatures in Friedel oscillations: Introduction

 This is possible because the Pauli matrices are irreducible tensor operators belonging to the three-dimensional irreducible representation of $\mathrm{SO}(3)$.
 If $R$ describes an improper rotation one can write it as $-1$ multiplied by an orthogonal matrix with determinant $+1$.
 The same argument as above then gives

-Hence, for a single Weyl point, we can assume the Hamiltonian to have the form of either Eq.\ \eqref{eq:HWeyl_transf.1} or Eq.\ \eqref{eq:HWeyl_transf.2}, depending on its chirality, without loss of generality.
+Hence, for a single isotropic Weyl point we can assume the Weyl Hamiltonian to have the form of either Eq.\ \eqref{eq:HWeyl_transf.1} or \eqref{eq:HWeyl_transf.2}, depending on its chirality, without loss of generality.
 The spin structure in momentum space than has isotropic hedgehog form.
+Equations \eqref{eq:HWeyl_transf.1} and \eqref{eq:HWeyl_transf.2} are often referred to as \enquote{standard Weyl Hamiltonians}, which were first proposed by Weyl in the context of relativistic massless quantum mechanics~\cite{Weyl_1929}.

-However, the band structure of any Weyl semimetal contains multiple Weyl points.
+The band structure of any Weyl semimetal contains in general multiple Weyl points.
 Therefore, a unitary transformation of the entire Hamiltonian can generally only transform the spin structure of one Weyl point to the desired form.
 The spin structures of the other Weyl points will transform along with the first one.
 The \emph{relative} spin structure between multiple Weyl points thus remains invariant.
+Signatures of the relative spin structure occur due to transitions between different Weyl cones, i.e., intervalley processes.
+Such processes have frequently been neglected when calculating linear response functions of Weyl semimetals \cite{Panfilov_Burkov_2014, Kapusta_Toimela_1988, Lv_Zhang_2013, Burkov_2014, Zhou_Chang_2015, Ghosh_Timm_2019}, which is a valid approximation in the long-wavelength limit.
+However, the emergence of spin-structure-dependent characteristics are anticipated for momenta that are approximately equal to the separation of the Weyl points in momentum space.

-In this paper, we show that signatures of this relative, unitarily invariant spin structure are observable in the charge-density Friedel oscillations.
-From a mathematical point of view, Friedel oscillations originate from singularities in the derivatives of the dielectric function, which generate oscillations of the charge density in real space.
-For Weyl semimetals, these singularities depend not only on the chiralities of the Weyl points, but also on the spin structure, as we will see.
-The charge-density response function and polarizability \cite{Panfilov_Burkov_2014,Kapusta_Toimela_1988,Lv_Zhang_2013,Burkov_2014,Zhou_Chang_2015,Ghosh_Timm_2019} as well as the Friedel oscillations \cite{Hosur_2012,Zheng_Wang_Zhong_2016,Diaz_Fernandez_Domingues_Adame_2021} have been calculated for various scenarios before.
-However, to the best of our knowledge, the effect of the spin structure on the Friedel oscillations has not been investigated.
+Closely connected to the charge-density response function, or polarizability, are Friedel oscillations in the induced charge density due to a test charge.
+In Ref.~\cite{Lv_Zhang_2013}, these oscillations have been investigated in the single-Weyl-point approximation, where the authors made assumptions about the behavior of the Friedel oscillations caused by intervalley processes based on the standard Weyl Hamiltonians in Eqs.~\eqref{eq:HWeyl_transf.1} and \eqref{eq:HWeyl_transf.2}.
+Energy-resolved Friedel oscillations in the local density of states have previously been studied for three-dimensional Weyl semimetals \cite{Zheng_Wang_Zhong_2016, Diaz_Fernandez_Domingues_Adame_2021,Hosur_2012}, while Friedel oscillations in the induced charge density have been examined for graphene \cite{Wunsch_2006, ChF06, Wang_Raikh_2021}, which can be understood as two degenerate copies of a two-di\-men\-sio\-nal Weyl semimetal if spin-orbit coupling is neglected.
+However, to the best of our knowledge, there have not been any quantitative studies of the relative spin structure of Weyl points and its signatures in the electromagnetic response or the resulting Friedel oscillations.